piwai/ext4-mail-recovery/README.md

 Mail recovery Tutorial
 ======================

-This repository describes my (desperate) attempt to try to recover deleted emails on my personnal server.
+This repository describes my (desperate) attempt to try to recover deleted emails, in the hope that it can help somebody else.

-The emails were text files in an IMAP folder.
+Note: Don't use this if you're using Microsoft Outlook or another mail agent which uses a global binary file per folder (.pst for Outlook).
+There are dedicated tools for that.

+Here we will try to recover text files on a linux server with an ext4 partition.
+The files were emails stored in an IMAP folder, and have been deleted by mistake.
 Details are here: https://serverfault.com/questions/942480/recovering-deleted-plain-text-emails-files-from-raw-disk-image

 I will assume that you've already did what I did first: